17th Army (Wehrmacht): Crimea

-By the end of 1943, the Soviet command began landing troops in Kerch Strait and, by 10 April 1944, moving troops near the Sivash and together with an attack at the Perekop Isthmus forced 17th Army to fall back to Sevastopol.
+By 10 April 1944, moving troops near the Sivash and together with an attack at the Perekop Isthmus forced 17th Army to fall back to Sevastopol.
 The German Supreme Command of the Armed Forces (Oberkommando der Wehrmacht, or OKW) intended to hold Sevastopol as a fortress, much as the Red Army had done during the first battle for the Crimea from 1941 to 1942.
 Inadequate repair to the defenses of Sevastopol made this impossible and, on 9 May 1944, Sevastopol fell in less than one month after the start of the battle.

+Eastern Front mainland, 1944/45

 The Army lost much of its heavy equipment in the Crimea.
 Considerable losses were suffered in terms of men lost in battle and losses associated with the sea evacuation.
 The Army was subsequently reorganized and continued to fight on the Eastern Front, including in the Battle of Bautzen.

+On 1 January 1945, the 17th Army (then under Army Group A) contained the 78th, 320th, 544th and 545th Volksgrenadier Divisions as well as the 359th and 371st Infantry Divisions.
+These six divisions had a total strength of 57,088 men.